Cross-Platform Notifications in Follow Up Boss

 Standard FUB notifications tell you what happened: a new lead arrived, a contact texted back, a task is due.
 They are reactive — you only get them if the CRM event occurred.

-AI-driven alerts tell you what is at risk: a contact who reached out has been waiting for 26 hours without a reply; an agent's average response time has exceeded 60 minutes; a high-intent contact hasn't been contacted in seven days.
+AI-driven alerts tell you what is at risk: a contact who reached out has been waiting for 26 hours without a reply; a top-scoring lead hasn't had a logged touch in seven days.
 These require analysis of patterns across the CRM, not just event delivery.

-Follow Up Ace generates this second layer of alerts through its agent alert engine.
+Follow Up Ace generates this second layer of alerts.
 Alert types include:

 | Alert type | What triggers it | Re-alert cadence |